hindu-comm/mail_stream_advaita-l/2017/05/Who_is_Ishwara_He_is/173__Sriram_Sankaranaraya.md

 > we both sink and swim together.
 Why do we both have to separately strive
 > for liberation?
 >
-​This is answered in 2.1.13 of Brahma-sutra bhashya
+This is answered in 2.1.13 of Brahma-sutra bhashya
 <http://advaitasharada.sringeri.net/display/bhashya/BS?page=2&id=BS_C02_S01_V13_B1&hlBhashya=%E0%A4%A4%E0%A4%B0%E0%A4%99%E0%A5%8D%E0%A4%97>.
-​It is only an axiomatic statement from the purvapakshi that we should swim or sink together.
+It is only an axiomatic statement from the purvapakshi that we should swim or sink together.
 But there are counter-examples to that even in Pratyaksha (ल्लोकवत्).
 You call the bubbles in the ocean as ocean itself, not essentially different from ocean.
 You call the waves in the ocean as ocean